betaflight/betaflight/docs/Board - Naze32.md

 + Remove the short on the board

 ### Cleanflight configurator
-+ Select the correct hardware and the desired release of the Clearflight firmware
++ Select the correct hardware and the desired release of the Cleanflight firmware
 + Put a check in the "No reboot sequence"
 + Flash firmware